Monster Chetwynd: Free Energy (The Life of Nikola Tesla)

 Taking place in locations across London, Studio Voltaire elsewhere is a site—specific programme whilst our permanent home in Clapham is closed to the public whilst undergoing a transformative £2.8 million redevelopment.

-Nnena Kalu, Dawn Mellor, Phyllida Barlow and Monster Chetwynd are creating new work for this series.
+Nnena Kalu, Bod Mellor, Phyllida Barlow and Monster Chetwynd are creating new work for this series.
 Each artist has a special relationship with Studio Voltaire and this programme celebrates a number of important commissions in our institution’s history, reflecting our track record of supporting artists at key stages in their careers.

 - Image credit